COGS108/Projects/README.md

 - [ ] Check to make sure all text and images are visible
 - [ ] Names and IDs included
 - [ ] Renamed file :
-	- Option 1: `FinalProject_groupXX.ipynb`, where 'XX' is replaced by your group's group number
+	- Option 1: `FinalProject_groupXXX.ipynb`, where 'XXX' is replaced by your group's group number
 	- Option 2: `FinalProject_GH.ipynb`, where 'GH' is replaced by your GitHub Username